Mirepoix and Leftover Barley Stuffed Pepperswith green lettuce side salad

 - Heat a skillet or saute pan over medium-high heat.
 Add cooking oil and then garlic, onions, celery, and carrots to heated oil with some salt and pepper.
 Saute for 6 to 8 minutes, until softened.

-- Next fold in sausage, dried herbs, and crushed tomatoes.
+- Next fold in leftover barley, dried herbs, crushed tomatoes, and walnuts.
 Saute for 3 to 5 minutes.
+Remove from heat and mix in goat cheese.

 - Brush the outside of the peppers with some cooking oil and then place pepper halves into a baking dish or onto a sheet pan.
 Sprinkle with salt and pepper and then divide filling into peppers.